-At Heath Hayes Academy, we recognise that the successful appointment and induction of an early career teacher (ECT) strongly contributes to both the development of the school and the ECT.
+At REAch2 Academy Trust we recognise that the successful appointment and induction of an early career teacher (ECT) strongly contributes to both the development of the school and the ECT.
 ECTs bring new ideas and fresh approaches to teaching.
-In turn, the school endeavours to develop and nurture a promising career.
+In turn, the trust endeavours to develop and nurture a promising career.